devMunyi/js-capstone-project/README.md

 - Run `git clone` and Paste the link
 - After the clone, type in the command `cd js-capstone-project` to access the directory on the terminal
 - run `npm install`.
-- Run `npm run dev` and it will load a live server in http://localhost:8080/
+- Run `npm run start` and it will load a live server in http://localhost:8080/
 - Run `npm run build` and it will build and optimized files for production mood

-##👤 Authors
+###👤 Authors

 👤 **Muhmmd Usama**
 - GitHub: [@muhmmdusama](https://github.com/muhmmdusama)
 - Twitter: [@muhmmdusama](https://twitter.com/muhmmdusama)